 It’s plain and simple to use.
 While the Brother is covered in buttons and switches, let alone an LCD screen, the Janome has just two simple adjustment dials, and basic switches.
 The simplified design makes it a more novice-friendly machine than the Brother or other machines that are usually marketed to quilters.

 It’s available for a very low price, especially compared to other Janome models.
-At around the $150 mark, this one should be less of a financial burden for quilters on a budget.
+This one should be less of a financial burden for quilters on a budget.
 It also makes for a more reasonable purchase for people who are just getting started with quilting, and aren’t sure about committing for the long haul.

 While it’s not as jam-packed with features as the Brother, the Janome has all the basics covered.
 There are 12 stitches built in, all of which can be adjusted for length and width.
 There’s also a simple 4-step button hole feature.
 There’s a chart guide on the side of the machine for selecting which stitch to use.